ciselab/CPS_repo_mining/analysis/grbl.md

 - Removed the new CPU map for the Uno.
 No longer going to used.
 There will be only one configuration to keep things uniform.
 ### Antipattern Category
+X
 ### Keyword
 runtime
 ### Note
+This commit does not change any performance-related features.
+Lot of code deleted, somebit operations changed, code refactored and a config option added.

 ## Commit #54
 ### Hash